-Living in adult foster care.
+Adult foster care.
 Includes recipients who reside in a federal Code A living arrangement and are residing in an approved supervised living facility known as an adult foster home.

 Receiving home care.
 Includes recipients who receive care in their own home from qualified personnel and who would otherwise be in a nursing home if this care were unavailable.